bennapp/game/README.md

 generative world

-# Gameplay ideas to support
+# Game play ideas to support
 emphasis for the origin on the world, 0,0

 a player has their origin